Looking for a complete guide for all the top things to do in Greneda? We’ve compiled all the things you want to know when planning a trip to Grenada.

 - Rick’s Cafe (Sugar and Spice Ice Cream) – Located in the shopping center by Grand Anse Beach, this cafe houses the best (and local) ice cream on the island.
 Highly recommended!

-Our 14 day vacation to Grenada was one for the books are we hope that you pick the island to visit.
+Our vacation to Grenada was one for the books and we hope that you pick the island to visit.
 There are so many things to do in Grenada that the list can be overwhelming.

 While we missed out on hiking there, we did focus on drinking local so be sure to check out where we drank in the guide below.